djgroen/FabSim3/docs/index.md

 The main plugins for FabSim3 include:

 * FabMD, focused on molecular dynamics.
-* FabFlee, focused on agent-based modelling.
+* FabFlee, focused on agent-based modelling of human migration.
+* FabCovid19: focused on agent-based modelling of infectious disease spread.
 * FabUQCampaign, focused on UQ ensemble sampling.
 * FabDummy, a dummy plugin used for testing the toolkit.
 * FabMUSCLE, a preliminary integration with the MUSCLE3 coupling toolkit.
+* FabParticleDA: a preliminary plugin for ParticleDA.jl